 Introduction Buffalo is known for its outstanding architecture, dedication to the arts and friendly welcome offered to visitors.
 Make sure to plan time to savor the surprises awaiting you in the city that The Washington Post touted as a “hip center of arts and performances.”

-Here you’ll be amazed to find the restorations of Frank Lloyd Wright’s Graycliff Estate and Darwin D. Martin House; the beauty of Frederick Law Olmsted’s parks and parkways; and the stunning collection of modern and contemporary art—including the work of Gauguin, van Gogh, Picasso and other masters—at the Albright-Knox Art Gallery.
+Here you’ll be amazed to find the restorations of Frank Lloyd Wright’s Graycliff Estate and Darwin D. Martin House; the beauty of Frederick Law Olmsted’s parks and parkways; and the stunning collection of modern and contemporary art—including the work of Gauguin, van Gogh, Picasso and other masters—at the Buffalo AKG Art Museum.

 Courtesy of Nashville Convention & Visitors Corporation

 Treat yourself to dance performances, Broadway musicals, opera and concerts at Shea’s Performing Arts Center, an elaborate 1926 movie palace in Buffalo’s revived theater district.
 Or take your pick of the 14 professional theater companies that share the spotlight.
 The Irish Classical Theatre Co., which presents plays from Irish literature, and Alleyway Theatre, which performs new plays and musicals, are just a couple of the choices.